fit360/fit360/README.md

 ###Community Page
 - [x] The user can browse through the community feed to get inspiration(before and after pictures) and ideas about meal prep etc.
+- [x] User can easily create before/after pics and upload it to the community page.

 ####Optionals
 * [ ] The user can connect with their friends and exchange messages on this page.